Sunday, September 8, 2024

 439-447 E. Main St. at California - Built in 1895 - The Hotel Main building has addresses at 447 E. Main and on N. California.

-So you see, that building and the one next to it that everyone seems to be claiming was the spot where Emma killed her husband was not listed anywhere I can find as the California Lodge, thus it was in all probability not the location where Albert McVicar was murdered.
-It was more than likely one of the smaller "lodging houses" listed on the Sanborn maps as indicated in the photo above.
+So you see, that building and the one next to it that everyone is claiming was the spot where Emma killed her husband was not listed anywhere I could find as the California Lodge, thus it is my belief that this was probably not the location where Albert McVicar was murdered.
+I believe it was more than likely one of the smaller "lodging houses" listed on the Sanborn maps as indicated in the photo above.

-I find it a little humorous how people can take an idea and run with it, and create over the top ideas, and even go so far as to go into an old room, from an old building and claim as a matter of fact that this was the actual room where she killed her husband.
+I don't understand how people can take an idea and run with it, and create over the top ideas, and even go so far as to go into an old room, from an old building and claim as a matter of fact that this was the actual room where she killed her husband.

 And to tell people that a particular room was the "murder room," as some sort of factual statement is the most ridiculous of claims I have ever heard!
 The murder took place in 1906.
 Does anyone realize how often rooms get renumbered after a horrible event takes place at a hotel?